Read the Latest

 The Brain Tumor Management program offers:

-Children’s Hospital of Pittsburgh of UPMC is one of the leading sites in the United States for pediatric clinical studies.
+UPMC Children’s Hospital of Pittsburgh is one of the leading sites in the United States for pediatric clinical studies.
 Specifically, Children’s Neuro-Oncology Program has received significant grants from the National Institutes of Health, the National Cancer Institute, the National Institute for Neurological Disorders and Stroke, the National Brain Tumor Society, and the Children’s Brain Tumor Foundation.
 These funds are used to take research from the lab to clinical trials as quickly as possible — to benefit as many children as possible.

 Here are some examples of current research initiatives: